doppar/docs/3.x/getting-started.md

 ## Why Doppar?

+As developers, we constantly seek harmony in our craft — the balance between elegance and performance.
+Often, we find one at the cost of the other: elegant syntax that slows us down, or high performance wrapped in complexity.

+Doppar brings both worlds together.
+It offers aristocratic elegance in syntax and uncompromising performance under the hood — a framework designed for developers who value both beauty and speed.

 Doppar is engineered for speed — every repeated execution is intelligently memoized, ensuring results are delivered instantly without unnecessary reprocessing.
 With minimal reliance on third-party libraries and most features built directly into the core, you get lightning-fast performance right out of the box.
 No unnecessary bloat—just clean, efficient execution

 Doppar ORM Built entirely from core with zero external dependencies, Doppar delivers a powerful and expressive ORM system.
 Manage complex relationships with ease—no third-party packages required.